 How is quality control (QC) performed for POC glucose testing?

-QC is done every 24 hours with low and high glucose solutions.
+QC is performed every 24 hours using both low and high glucose solutions.
 Also, do QC when results are off or if the meter is dropped.
 Keep records of these results.

 What are the normal and critical glucose ranges?

 Non-diabetics should have fasting glucose under 99 mg/dL.
-Diabetics aim for 80-130 mg/dL.
-If your glucose is below 70 mg/dL or over 300 mg/dL, you need immediate help.
+People with diabetes aim for a blood sugar level of 80-130 mg/dL.
+If your glucose level is below 70 mg/dL or above 300 mg/dL, you need immediate medical attention.

 What are common errors in POC glucose testing and how can they be addressed?

-Mistakes include not enough blood, old or bad test strips, and dirty meters.
-To fix these, check the strip’s expiration, apply blood right, and clean the meter.
+Mistakes include insufficient blood, outdated or faulty test strips, and dirty meters.
+To fix these issues, check the strip’s expiration date, apply blood right, and clean the meter.

 How should POC testing equipment be stored and maintained?

-Keep meters at room temperature (2-30°C) away from heat and moisture.
-Clean the meter, especially the test strip area and optical window, regularly.
+Store meters at room temperature (2-30°C) in a dry location, away from heat and moisture.
+Clean the meter, especially the test strip area and optical window on arregular basisy.

 What documentation and record-keeping practices are important for POC glucose testing?

-Keeping accurate records is crucial for patient care and following rules.
+Keeping accurate records is crucial for ensuring patient care and compliance with regulations.
 Include patient info, test results, and logs of QC, maintenance, and training.

 What safety precautions should be taken when performing POC glucose testing?